KshitizRepo/DevOps/README.md

 # DevOps
-This repository consist of everything about Kubernetes
+This repository consist of everything about Kubernetes for the CKA Certification